Long-Term Disability Insurance

 Riders are provisions to an insurance policy that amend the basic policy language to add benefits or additional coverage.
 There are a number of riders or features to consider.
 Examples of the most common include:

 1. True Own Occupation

-True own occupation scenarios differ from carrier-to-carrier.
-Some carriers will state a disabled person is eligible as along as the total income does not surpass the amount of income previously made.
+True own occupation scenarios differ from carrier to carrier.
+Some carriers will state a disabled person is eligible as long as the total income does not surpass the amount of income previously made.
 In the example with Dr. Smith, he would not receive the $17,000 per month benefit if he was averaging $1,000,000 per year as a day trader.
 However, he could receive the $17,000 per month working a job with a salary less than his physician salary.

 Some policies include true own occupation in the basic language while others offer the rider at an additional expense.
 It is important to remember the stronger disability is defined, the more expensive a policy will be.

 2. Residual or Partial Benefit

 Most disabilities are not outright catastrophic.
 While catastrophes happen, most disabilities are considered partial.
 In this case, a residual (or partial) feature is beneficial.
 A residual feature pays partial benefits if you experience a loss of time or duty in comparison to your work-life prior to the claim.

 Similar to true own occupation every carrier uses a different scenario or definition to determine when a person receives benefits.

 One policy will state if there is a deduction of income greater than or equal to 15%, some benefits will be offered.
 Another policy will require a loss of income greater than or equal to 20%, as well as proof of loss of time or duty.
 When you have fewer shifts or are no longer able to do something you were before, it is easy to file a claim and provide proof.